Handle Failed Funding in Zenoti Integrated Payroll

 We attempt the retry at 8 PM ET

-We skip retries if you’ve already started a wire or manual retry
+Automatic retries are skipped if you have already initiated a wire or manual retry

 Frequently asked questions